neondatabase/website/content/docs/guides/branch-promote.md

 ## Promoting the new branch to primary

-The [Set primary branch](https://api-docs.neon.tech/reference/setprimaryprojectbranch) API request sets the new branch as the primary branch fo the project.
+The [Set primary branch](https://api-docs.neon.tech/reference/setprimaryprojectbranch) API request sets the new branch as the primary branch for the project.

 <CodeBlock shouldWrap>